5 Best Fly Lines For Salmon In 2026: Guide Recommended

 Different lines may yield better results depending on the method.

-The Rio Salmo/steelhead Fly Line is an exceptional all-purpose salmon fly line.
-It efficiently casts indicators, weights, multiple flies, and streamers.
 It works well across all salmon rivers and in all conditions.
 I strongly endorse this line.

-Scientific Angler Amplitude Andro Nymp Line Size 8 and 9 Weight
+#2 Scientific Angler Amplitude Andro Nymph Line

 The Scientific Anglers Amplitude Anadro Fly Line is another solid option for salmon fishing on small to larger rivers.
 I’ve had the pleasure of using the Salmon Steelhead fly line, and I can’t recommend it enough.